facebook/create-react-app/packages/react-scripts/template/README.md

 You can also add other assets to the `public` folder.

-Note that we normally we encourage you to `import` assets in JavaScript files instead.
+Note that we normally encourage you to `import` assets in JavaScript files instead.
 For example, see the sections on [adding a stylesheet](#adding-a-stylesheet) and [adding images and fonts](#adding-images-and-fonts).
 This mechanism provides a number of benefits: